How much quality time do you spend with your child lately?

 I saw this recently.
 The other night, my husband and son went to an impromptu baseball game with friends.
 It was just the girls and me, so I made a special effort to make it fun for my oldest daughter.
 We had a tea party and watched My Little Pony.

 But, I quickly noticed that she didn’t even watch the show.
 She was so into spending time with me, that she IGNORED our television.
-Guys, that’s a big deal with my kids!
+That’s a big deal with my kids!

-And the evening had me wondering how I can easily get more of that into our lives.
-So, here are some simple and creative ways to sneak in that quality time with your child.
+And the evening had me wondering how I can easily connect more often.
+So, here are simple and creative ways to get in that quality time with your child.
 Regardless of life getting in the way!

 These are the small daily moments that we are often not aware enough to use with one kid.